 Ready to Expand Your Content’s Global Reach?

-1. If you’re serious about professional quality: Start with Synthesia’s free trial and upload one of your best-performing videos.
-Translate it into one language and see the difference yourself.
-You’ll know within 5 minutes if it’s worth the investment.
+- If you are serious about professional quality: start with Synthesia and upload one of your best-performing videos.
+Translate it into one language and have a native speaker review it before you scale.

-3. If you need maximum language coverage: Check out HeyGen and explore their 175+ language library.
-The quality is excellent and only slightly below Synthesia.
+- If you need maximum language coverage: check out HeyGen and explore its 175+ language and dialect library.
+The quality is excellent and only slightly below Synthesia in our tests.

 Quality matters more than speed.
 A poorly translated video damages your brand and wastes your time.
 A well-translated video opens new markets, builds trust with global audiences, and can drive the kind of 340-560% traffic increases we’ve seen.
 We learned that lesson after translating 50+ videos and measuring every result.
 Don’t skip the testing phase, your audience will immediately notice if you do.